 You are on your own if you use my list !

 The Help by Kathryn Stockett.
 Fiction.
 This was a delightful book.
 I have to say that most discussions about the treatment of blacks in our country bother me.
+However, in this year of 2020 mobs have taken over some cities in the name of justice.
+I have not found justice yet in anything they are doing but it is a terrible struggle and I have no idea what they want.
+In the slave-holding South, everyone understood the goal.
+Blacks and Whites.
+Blacks couldn’t fight very hard for justice but the whites worked very hard to keep it unequal.
 I cannot imagine living in the South today, let alone in the past.
-I loved the characters in this book, and while I read less fiction than other kinds of writing, now and then I love a book like this one.
-I did not see the movie which was made from the book which won several awards.
+I loved the characters in this book, and while I read less fiction than other kinds of writing now and then I love a book like this one.
+I did not see the movie which was made from the book.
+It won several awards.

 Fahrenheit 451 by Ray Bradbury.
 Futuristic Fiction.
 I read this book in high school but have revisited it in discussion many times with Tom, who taught the book as a teacher.
 My favorite thing to consider from this book is the last scene.
 This scene was made more memorable by the fact that there was a movie made of the book, which I have seen more than once.
 The scene I am referring to is when all of the people who have run away are walking along the river in the light snow, reciting out-loud the words of the book they have chosen to remember.
 The people will become the library for the future since they cannot know whether all of the books will eventually be burned but they suspect they will.
 I often wonder which of the many books I have read I would choose to memorize if I had to choose one.
 I still have not decided and I pray that our world never comes to that point of censorship or political upheaval.

 The Time Traveler’s Wife by Audrey Niffenegger.
 Fiction.
 I tried to read this book.
 It is very popular on lists and was made into a movie, which I did not see.
 I found the book hard to follow and quite complicated.
-I couldn’t shift with the scenes and thus with present, past and future and did not enjoy what I was reading.
-Life is too short to read a crappy book.
+I couldn’t shift with the scenes which were back and forth in the present, past and future and did not enjoy what I was reading.
+Life is too short to read a confusing book.
 Just my opinion.

 Life of Pi by Yann Martell.
 Fiction.
-I have read the book and seen the movie.
+I have both read the book and seen the movie.
 Both were mesmerizing.
 I was glad that Tom and I could discuss both.
-He had gone deeper into the representations in the book while I had interpreted things quite literally.
-After discussion I could see that the animals on the boat were really people.
+He had gone deeper into the representations in the book while I had interpreted things quite superficially.
+After our discussion I could see that the animals on the boat were really people.
 I needed a second reading to fully appreciate the writer’s craft.
 The movie was beautiful.
-Discussing a book really helps to sort out what is read and I am amazed how differently two people can see things.
+Discussing a book really helps to sort out what the author may have intended and I am amazed how differently two people can see things.

 Frankenstein – 1818 Text by Mary Shelley.
 Fiction.
 I first read this in high school but have read it several times since.
-It is a shame that those who have not read the book are likely left with a Hollywood version of the story which does not dig deep enough to find the beautiful development of Ms. Shelley’s monster and the various ways she helps the reader to know the other characters.
+It is a shame that those who have not read the book have likely been exposed only to a Hollywood version of the story which has no interest in digging deep enough to capture the development of Ms. Shelley’s monster and the various ways she helps the reader to understand the other characters.
 What a strange topic for a woman to write about so long ago.